sgoemans/BeerExpertTutorial/README.md

 BeerExpertTutorial
 ==================

-###Let's begin with some simple HTML5 and CSS3
+###Let's begin the tutorial's 1st chapter with some simple HTML5 and CSS3.
-Goal: Develop a simple webpage for beer experts to look at a selection of beer labels, arranged in a table
+Goal: Develop a simple webpage for beer experts to look at a selection of beer labels, arranged in a table.

 #####1) Prerequisites: